 Being a perpetual student didn’t help to pay the bills, so Meaghan has also been gainfully employed at major public institutions including the National Gallery of Victoria and Artbank, and held management-level positions at commercial art businesses, including Leonard Joel Australia, where she also had a stab at auctioneering.
 Researching works of art and compiling detailed catalogues required her to develop expertise in everything from early European exploration to bird species, and global politics to human anatomy.

 Nowadays she applies her peculiar skill set and knowledge base to her work in the entertainment industry and as an author and journalist.
 Meaghan is a scriptwriter and researcher for film and TV and an accredited member of the Australian Academy of Cinema and Television Arts (AACTA).
-A documentary series she wrote, The Secret Sex Life of Adolf Hitler, (told you – peculiar skill set) is to be aired in the UK, Europe, and the US in early 2021, and she has a feature documentary in development with Film Victoria funding.
+Loot – a documentary series she created and wrote – that draws on her experience as an archaeologist and art world insider is currently in production and set to air on SBS, and globally, in 2022.
+If that wasn’t enough, she also has a feature documentary in development with Film Victoria funding.

-Meaghan has written and researched several series for Australian television, including the Logie-nominated series, The Pacific in the Wake of Captain Cook with Sam Neill, Shane Delia’s Spice Journey: Turkey and Gourmet Farmer Afloat, and also works as a researcher on other major film and television productions including The Sydney Mardi Gras Parade, Adam Liaw’s Destination Flavour: China, The Water Diviner, Australia: The Story of Us, and Doctor Doctor.
+Meaghan has written and researched several series for Australian television, including the Logie-nominated series, The Pacific in the Wake of Captain Cook with Sam Neill, Shane Delia’s Spice Journey: Turkey and Gourmet Farmer Afloat, and also works as a researcher on other major film and television productions including the AACTA-winning Sydney Mardi Gras Parade broadcast for SBS, Adam Liaw’s Destination Flavour: China, The Water Diviner, Australia: The Story of Us, and Doctor Doctor.
 She also writes regularly for The Guardian, The Age, Sydney Morning Herald, and The Saturday Paper on art and culture, and is the Australia/NZ correspondent for the UK-based publication, Research Professional News.

 Meaghan’s first novel was an adaptation of the script for Russell Crowe’s feature, The Water Diviner, which was published by Pan Macmillan and sold over 45,000 copies in Australia and internationally.
 She is represented by Curtis Brown Australia, and in 2018, her novel The Honourable Thief, was published by Pan Macmillan, with the sequel, The Emerald Tablet, published in 2019.
 In 2018, Harper Collins also published Meaghan’s book, The Pacific: In the Footsteps of Captain Cook with Sam Neill.

-Meaghan lives in inner-city Melbourne with her screenwriter husband, their two children, a dog, a geriatric chicken named ‘Black Ops’, and two cats.
+Meaghan lives in inner-city Melbourne with her screenwriter husband, their two children, a dog, two cats, and an indoor plant collection large enough to qualify as pathological.